 - 2 cups farro

-- 1/2 cup freshly squeezed orange juice 1 large orange
+- 1/2 cup orange juice freshly squeezed.
+Equivalent to 1 large orange

 - 1 tablespoon honey

 The night before cooking the stew, place the dried chickpeas in a large bowl and cover with the water.
 Transfer to the refrigerator and leave to soak overnight.